 Extra Tips: try to sleep with no underwear, let your vagina breathe, and get fresh air.
-You don’t have to go naked when you sleep; you can wear an oversized t-shirt or pajamas.
+You don’t have to go naked when you sleep; you can wear oversized tees or pajamas.

-Recommend Hygiene Panties: We love Fruit to the loom for underwear that is super comfortable, stretchy, and breathable but not covered in lace and itchy and have no room for your most private area.
+Recommend Hygiene Panties: We love Fruit to the Loom for super comfortable, stretchy, and breathable underwear but not covered in lace and itchy and has no room for your most private area.

 Washing Your Undergarments Separately

 Another tip many girls do not really pay attention to is separating dirty clothes and undergarments when washing them.

 You know like your underwear is the first layer that directly touches your sensitive part, and you don’t want the ‘outsider’ from your clothes to go into it.
 So, make sure you clean it separately, especially if you have fur pets.